ArnoNym2/self-balancing-robot/README.md

 # Todo
 ## Necessary
  - [x] Disable driver below certain angle
- - [ ] Disable driver if angle is smaller than step angle
+ - [x] Disable driver if angle is smaller than step angle
+ - [ ] Restart if mpu failed
  - [x] Light up LED if angle is > 10 deg
    - [x] Light it up
    - [x] Hold it on for few seconds